Masala Design System

 Interviewing the users

-If the component is being requested from a user i.e. a designer, then I talk to them about what their expectations are and ask questions like -
+If the component is being requested from a user i.e. a designer, then I would talk to them about what their expectations are and ask questions like -

 Why do they need a new component or pattern?